joansalasoler/vpype-gscrib/docs/user-guide.md

 * **Texture mapping**: Transform grayscale patterns into detailed topographical engravings, creating intricate artistic designs, functional surface textures, or even depth-based shading effects.

-While currently used for Z-height adjustment, future implementations could use height maps to modulate tool power instead.
-For example, to adjust a laser's intensity or control extrusion rates.
+* **Photorealistic engraving**: Use height maps to control laser power, creating smooth gradients for photo engraving.
+* **Dynamic tool modulation**: Adjust not just height, but also laser intensity, or other tool parameters based on image data.

 ### Using Height Maps for Z Compensation